leerobo/Bollnas/README.md

 # The Bollnas Project

-Using Grafana and Prometheus to monitor RPIs dotted around the house was always a pain that you had to config prometheus with the APIs and Ports every time i added a RPI or the DNS hit the wall and everything has a different IP address.
+Using Grafana and Prometheus to monitor RPIs dotted around the house was always a pain that you had to config prometheus with the APIs and Ports every time,  be it when the DNS reset the IP and i forgot to give it a static IP or the router dies and i have to remember the IPs (happped once,  waste of a weekend that was)

-So now promethus just has access to the controller,  which is a set of APIs then force it to scan the LAN,  find sensorhubs,  registered them and them continue to poll them.
-This allowed me to see realtime the RPIs status via the controllers Status API and uses the promethues Client repos to allow my main server to get the info and store it.
+So now promethus just has access to the controller,  which is a set of APIs to force it to scan the LAN for sensorhubs (rpi),  registered them and poll them for metrics.
+I will add a little GUI to show the sensorhubs status,  the latest Poll figures of sensors .

-The sensorshub polls the sensors and relay pins and stores the settings ready for the next controller request,  it can also accept requests to toggle the relay pins via the controller.
+The sensorshub has 2 real functions:-
+1. Read Attached Sensors
+2. Control the GPIO pins (On/off/Toggle)

+## Process
+hen a metric or poll request comes into the  Controller, it Polls all the sensorHubs at once if there is NO redis cache (which is about 2 minutes, see config) , it then repackages the reponses or cache data to responsed for the Controller.

+But sometimes the responses are slow (old RPIzero) or the zigbee hat needs to reset. so for houses will alot on RPIs or sensors attached there is a autoPoll Script that calls the Controller /hubs,  This refreshs the cache in the controller.
+Only ever needed to ever run this where i'v had a couple of zigbee hats running on RPIs.
+But if you see grafana has gaps , try setting this up

+### Requirements
 | Packages | Description |
 | ----------- | ----------- |
 | FastAPI | Python API Framework |